rickaa/rand/rand/content/posts/git-push-deployments-docker-tags.md

 ## Wrapping up

-We have created a custom git remote with `post-receive` hook.
+We have created a custom git remote with a `post-receive` hook.
 It will build our app as a docker container when we push new code.
 We can use a few git commands to move that remote to a specific commit.
-We have used git tags to identify important commits (releases).
+Lastly, we have also used git tags to identify important commits (releases).